LKU6/MDX/common_mistakes.md

+## Not testing iteratively
+**Beginners often write huge MDX queries and expect them to work.**
+**Fix**: Start small: test sets, members, and calculations one at a time.

 ## confusing sets, tuples, and members
 ### right way: {} defines a set; () defines a tuple. (mistake: Using parentheses {} and () incorrectly.)
 ```